 How do we fix Michigan’s infrastructure?

-Between now and 2020, fixing our state’s infrastructure will be a major issue for study, debate and solution for Michigan citizens and our elected leaders.
+Until a long-term solution is found, fixing our state’s infrastructure will be a major issue for study, debate and solution for Michigan citizens and our elected leaders.
 Together, we need to:

 - Define exactly what needs to be fixed